 In-depth knowledge of the fields relevant to the company

-The Supervisory Board shall have at least four members with in-depth knowledge of and experience in fields that are important to the company, including at least one expert for the Healthcare and Life Science/ Performance Materials sectors, respectively.
+The Supervisory Board shall have at least four members with in-depth knowledge of and experience in fields that are important to the company, including at least one expert for the Life Science and Healthcare/Electronics business sectors respectively.
 This requirement is met at the present time.
-At present, the Supervisory Board has more than four members who have in-depth knowledge of and experience in the Healthcare and Life Science/Performance Materials business sectors.
-More than four Supervisory Board members also have executive experience in companies that also or specifically operate in the Healthcare and/or Life Science/Performance Materials business sectors.
+At present, the Supervisory Board has more than four members who have in-depth knowledge of and experience in the Life Science and Healthcare/Electronics business sectors.
+More than four Supervisory Board members also have executive experience in companies that also or specifically operate in the Life Science and Healthcare/Electronics business sectors.

 The Supervisory Board shall have at least three members who have experience in managing or supervising a medium- or large-sized company.
 The Supervisory Board has more than three members who have the corresponding experience.
 They include Supervisory Board members who were or still are members of the management or executive board at relevant companies, as well as Supervisory Board members who have gained experience in supervisory bodies of German or foreign companies of this size.